A Walking Guide to the Central Axis: Beijing's Newest UNESCO Heritage Site

 Things begin at the aforementioned gate, which is more of a reconstruction of the original gate, the centerpiece of its own park.

-Although access to the park was either closed or being refurbished due to Covid restrictions for the greater part of 2021 and 2022, everything has since been reopened, making Yongdingmen Park easily accessible via a pedestrian underpass to its south, not too far from Yongdingmenwai subway station.
+Although access to the park was either closed or being refurbished due to Covid restrictions for the greater part of 2021 and 2022, everything reopened last year, making Yongdingmen Park easily accessible via a pedestrian underpass to its south, not too far from Yongdingmenwai subway station.
 Once inside the park, the walk can properly commence.

 Getting from Yongdingmen to Qianmen is the easy part of the stroll, as there’s a tiled path -- with lots of pleasant greenery recently added -- that literally spans the roadway leading to the pedestrian street.
 That being said, this is where things begin to get tricky.

 Following an exit from the park, the walkway extends to where Tianqiao Nandajie intersects Nanwei Lu (南纬路).
-Look for the bus stop to the left hand side of the park’s north gate and go through the pedestrian underpass.
+When we visited over the May holiday, the gate connecting the path to the intersection (see below, upper lefthand photo) was open.
+If it's not, follow these instructions: look for the bus stop to the left hand side of the park’s north gate and go through the pedestrian underpass.
 Exit near Tianqiao Department Store (天桥百货商场 Tiānqiáo Bǎihuòshāngchǎng), then cross the intersection north then east and you’ll be back on the path.

 Known as Zhengyangmen Street during the Ming and Qing dynasties, Qianmen Street has retained its original function for the most part.
 Instead of meat, cloth, jewelry markets, and specialized vendors, today you'll find food and knicknack shops catering mostly to tourists, with a few big brands and some food -- a branch of Peking duck shop Quanjude amongst these -- in the mix.
 Among these hutongs you'll find Dashilar and, a favorite haunt of ours, Yangmeizhu Byway.